ArtisanMobile/devdocs/_posts/user-guide/2013-10-24-design-canvas.md

 * Once you have finished making your changes, hit **Publish** on the top right corner.
 This will immediately publish your changes to all of your users and will be available the next time your users open their app.

 You can also make changes and publish those changes to specific segments of users with Artisan Personalize.
 To learn more about personalizing your user experience read about **Artisan Personalize**.

-<div id="canvas-tagging"></div>

-## Canvas Tagging
-Canvas tagging allows you to associate any piece of information displayed on the screen with an action that a user performs.
-For example, if your app allowed users to make purchases you could associate the total cart value with each time a user taps the "Purchase" button.
-This additional information allows you to create more targeted segments of users and gain deeper insights into how your users are interacting with your app.

-### Applying Canvas Tags
-* Click 'Create New Tag' on the right hand side of the screen
-* Click Start Tagging
-* Click on the object on the screen (button, switch, etc…) that triggers the event you wish to tag and click "Next"
-* Now you can select the pieces of information you would like to associate with the action you selected in the previous step.
-This could be a piece of text, or it could be multiple pieces of information — multiple text fields, input field values, etc...
-* Type the name for your tag in the text field.
-This name will identify the tag when you use it to filter the given event in the Event Report.
-* Then click Finish.

-### Deleting a Tag
-* Navigate to the screen the tag is on through App Map.
-* Click "Modify and Personalize", and click the Tag tab on the right hand side. (or alternatively, `Add a Tag`).
-* This will open up your list of tags for the current screen.
-* Click the X icon next to the tag you would like to remove.

-### Viewing Tag Reports
-To see reports on the relationship between the target behavior and the label or text field, go to the Events Report within Artisan Analyze.

-* Click the "Analyze" icon on the navigation menu on the left of the screen
-* Select the "Events" tab
-* Select the event that you would like to view from the list of events

-In the drop down above the Event Report, the tag that was just identified should be available.
-This tag will allow you to filter the Event Report to show only events that happened while this tag was present on the screen (i.e. show only when this event happened with '$24' shown as the Product Price).
-You can then enter the data (e.g. Product Price of $24) to see the trend line associated with that product.